AVAILABLE LIVE AND VIA ZOOM!

-This course offers Level I training in Mental Health for the Arts.
+This course offers a comprehensive training in Mental Health for the Arts.
 Participants will receive their introductory Mental Health for the Arts certificate of completion.

 Mental Health for the Arts is a 16-hour, 2-day course that teaches arts organizations, educators and artists how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The training helps you identify, understand, and respond to signs of addictions and mental illnesses in order to get them the help they need.